ulgens/birthday20/content/add-event.md

 ## Option 2: Adding the event via GitHub form

 The easiest way to create an event is to [submit an issue to our GitHub repository](https://github.com/django/birthday20/issues/new) where you should select the "Add event" type.

-## Sending a Pull Request

-It's possible (but not mandatory) to create the event directly with a pull request and at the same time run this website locally so you can see how it looks before it's published.
-See the [README](https://github.com/django/birthday20/) of the repository.

-If you need to update your event later, you would have to find it in [/content/events/](https://github.com/django/birthday20/tree/main/content/events) and submit a pull request to change the markdown file.